-First and Last Name: \\\\\
+First and Last Name: Student ID:

-Student ID: \\\\\

 - Please write your first and last name as well as your student ID at the top of the first sheet.
-Also write your student ID on the bottom of each page. - You have ? minutes: there are five questions on this exam, with each question being worth an equal amount of points. - Make sure you have ? pages.
-If you do not, let us know immediately. - Question 1 (true/false) is required. - For the remaining four questions (Questions 2-?), we will grade all of them and take the top ? among these ?.
+Also write your student ID on the bottom of each page. - You have? minutes: there are five questions on this exam, with each question being worth an equal amount of points. - Make sure you have? pages.
+If you do not, let us know immediately. - Question 1 (true/false) is required. - For the remaining four questions (Questions 2-?), we will grade all of them and take the top? among these?.
 You may attempt all questions or skip one depending on time. - Even if you are unsure about your answer it is better to write down as many details as possible so we can give you partial credit. - You may, without proof, use theorems and facts that were given in the discussions, lectures or notes. - We will only grade work on the front of each page unless you indicate otherwise.
 The exam is printed 1-sided so that you can use the back sides for scratch paper.
 If you do run out of space on the front, continue on the back side of the page and make a note at the bottom of this cover sheet to let us know. - Make sure to write clearly.
 We can't give you credit if we can't read your solutions.

-- 1. (10 points) For each of the following, answer true or false.
-Circle T for true and F for false.
-You don't need to justify your answer. - (a) (1 point) ( T / F ) In causal inference, a valid instrumental variable must be uncorrelated with the outcome. - (b) (1 point) ( T / F ) $g(X) = \mathbb{E}[Y|X]$ minimizes the mean squared error: $\mathbb{E}[(g(X) Y)^2]$ over all bounded functions g of X. - (c) (1 point) ( T / F ) With good priors, Thompson sampling can be much more sample-efficient than UCB. - (d) (1 point) ( T / F ) Confidence intervals for the mean of a random variable X derived from Chebyshev's inequality are smaller if the variance of X is large. - (e) (1 point) (T / F) In $\epsilon$ -differential privacy, smaller $\epsilon$ means more privacy. - (f) (1 point) ( T / F ) Even if the UCB algorithm is run infinitely long, it is possible to never pull some arm a after a finite number of rounds R. - (g) (1 point) ( T / F ) In Q-learning a low discount value will mean that the learner will prioritize rewards that can occur sooner in time. - (h) (1 point) ( T / F ) To achieve sublinear regret with the upper confidence bounds algorithm you need to know the smallest gap between the expected reward of the optimal arm and the expected reward of sub-optimal arms. - (i) (1 point) ( T / F ) Chebyshev's inequality is equivalent to Markov's inequality applied to $(X \mathbb{E}[X])^2$ . - (j) (1 point) (T / F ) The function f described below is a linear function of $\theta$ .
+' ' (1 point) (T / F) In causal inference, a valid instrumental variable must b uncorrelated with the outcome.
+Solution: False.
+It should only affect the outcome through the variable of interest, though. (b) (1 point) (T / F) $g(X) = \mathbb{E}[Y X]$ minimizes the mean squared error $\mathbb{E}[(g(X)-Y)^2]$ over all bounded functions g of X .
+Solution: True, this can be found for example, in notes 6. (c) (1 point) (T $/$ F $)$ With good priors, Thompson sampling can be much more sample-efficient than UCB.
+Solution: True, we saw this in lecture. (d) (1 point) (T / F) Confidence intervals for the mean of a random variable X derived from Chebyshev's inequality are smaller if the variance of X is large.
+Solution: False, they are small if the variance is small. (e) (1 point) (T / F) In ε -differential privacy, smaller ε means more privacy.
+Solution: True. (f) (1 point) (T / F) Even if the UCB algorithm is run infinitely long, it is possible to never pull some arm a after a finite number of rounds R .
+Solution: False, UCB will pull all arms infinitely often. (g) (1 point) (T / F) In Q-learning a low discount value will mean that the learner will prioritize rewards that can occur sooner in time.
+Solution: True, since a low discount factor will cause the value of rewards to rapidly decay the further in the future they are.